wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 #### Proxy Queue Reasons: Proxy Rate Limit

-If the prox is configured with a rate limit, and the rate of data sent to the proxy is above the limit, the proxy starts queuing data.
-The **Proxy Rate Limiter Active** chart in the **Wavefront Service and Proxy Data** dashboard provides insight into whether data are coming in faster than the proxy rate limit supports.
+If the proxy is configured with a rate limit, and the rate of data sent to the proxy is above the limit, the proxy starts queuing data.
+The **Proxy Rate Limiter Active** chart in the **Wavefront Service and Proxy Data** dashboard provides insight into whether data is coming in faster than the proxy rate limit supports.

 <!---So, is the solution more proxies, limit the data, or both??
 How can I direct my data to a proxy that can handle it??
 HA solution??--->

 **Troubleshooting & Further Investigation**

-1. Confirm whether data are coming in faster than the proxy's rate limit configuration (`pushRateLimit`).
+1. Confirm whether data is coming in faster than the proxy's rate limit configuration (`pushRateLimit`).
 If so, look into ways to reduce your data rate.
   1. On the **Wavefront Service and Proxy Data dashboard** find the **Proxy Troubleshooting** section and  examine the **Proxy  Rate Limiter Active** chart to see whether the rate limiter is active on the different proxies in your environment.
-  2. Confirm the `pushRateLimit`of each proxy by looking at the proxy configuration file or by querying `--proxyconfig.pushRateLimit`.
+  2. Confirm the `pushRateLimit` of each proxy by looking at the proxy configuration file or by querying `--proxyconfig.pushRateLimit`.
 2. Go to the **Received Points/Distributions/Spans Per Second** charts in the **Wavefront Service and Proxy Data** dashboard
   1. Examine the ingest rate for the proxy that seems to have rate limit problems.
   2. Use the Filter feature at the top of each dashboard or chart or specifying a specific source name in the underlying queries to filter for the proxy you are interested in.